mayureshw/yaml-mustache/README.md

 yaml-cpp and mustache-cpp.
 This utility is a bridge between them.

-## Note
+## settings

-Since this is a generic converter, there is no intermediate data structure conversion involved from an input data structure to the one that feeds to mustache.
-Here, yaml data feeds as-is to mustache.
-Hence dynamic key names are difficult to use.
-If this becomes a frequent requirement we may add support for it, but we may require at least a metadata tag that tells which maps are to be converted to a list of maps with fixed keys.
+TODO: Examples are to be added

+- `map_as_list`: specify paths to keys whose vals are to be treated as a list instead of map.
+Paths are a '/' delimited string of keys starting with a leading '/'.
+When a map is converted to a list, it becomes a list of maps with keys 'key' and 'value'.